clearpathrobotics/robot_upstart/README.md

 For Platform Maintainers
 ------------------------

 If you maintain the ROS software for a common platform, you can take advantage of upstart and still provide a seamless installation process for users.
-For example, in your myplatform_bringup package, maintain a directory of launch files which represent the platform's set of bootstrap ROS nodes, and then in a scripts directory, add an install file which calls through to upstart, eg:
+For example, in your myplatform_bringup package, maintain a directory of launch files which represent the platform's set of bootstrap ROS nodes, and then in a scripts directory, add an install file which calls through to robot_upstart, eg:

     #!/bin/bash
-    rosrun upstart install myplatform_bringup/launch
+    rosrun robot_upstart install myplatform_bringup/launch
     # Other platform setup (udev rules, network config, etc)

 Now a user can add the platform software packages and it's a one-liner to be fully set up: